Queen of Japan (band): Identity

 Despite the name of the band and the Japanese-sounding names (actually stage names) of its members, the group has no direct connections to Japan and no member of the trio is of Japanese ethnicity.

 Catriona Shaw (a.k.a.
 Koneko, Miss le Bomb), a Scot and the youngest member of the band, is the lead singer and was hailed as a "new exceptional singer".
-The first Queen of Japan CD "Mercury Rising" only features Platzgumer and Shaw as a duo.
-Her vocal talents are also featured on the CD Miss Me credited as "HP:CS" (Hans Platzgumer:Catriona Shaw) as well as with Electronicat.
+The first Queen of Japan CD, Mercury Rising, only features Platzgumer and Shaw as a duo.
+Her vocal talents are also featured on the CD Miss Me, credited as "HP:CS" (Hans Platzgumer:Catriona Shaw), as well as with Electronicat.

 Hans Platzgumer (a.k.a.
-Jo Ashito, Separator), is an Austrian-born musician and music producer and lead guitarist/backing singer.
-He is co-founder (with Andi Pümpel) of the Grammy-nominated New York City band HP Zinker in the late 1980s and is member the punk band Die Goldenen Zitronen (founded 1986 in Hamburg) since the late 90s.
-More recently he has collaborated with other artists and released music under such codenames as Convertible, Aura Anthropica, Cube & Sphere, Fingerfood, and Shinto.
+Jo Ashito, Separator) is an Austrian-born musician and music producer and lead guitarist/backing singer.
+He was a co-founder (with Andi Pümpel) of the Grammy-nominated New York City band H.P.
+Zinker in the late 1980s and has been a member of the punk band Die Goldenen Zitronen (founded 1986 in Hamburg) since the late '90s.
+More recently, he has collaborated with other artists and released music under such codenames as Convertible, Aura Anthropica, Cube & Sphere, Fingerfood, and Shinto.

 Albert Pöschl (a.k.a.
 Jason Arigato), Queen of Japan's bass player and co-producer, is from Bavaria and has a diverse portfolio as a musician and music producer.
 He has worked as a sound technician for various bands including Chicks on Speed and Die Goldenen Zitronen, which is presumably where he and Platzgumer made their acquaintance.
 He joined Queen of Japan in 1999, one year after they had formed.